Skip to main content

 Compound interest

 When you save money into your pension you’ll hopefully make a return on the investment, subject to performance of course.
 The following year you'll hopefully get a return, not only on your initial investment but also on the return from the previous year, and so on.
-You’re effectively earning money on previous gains which are all added into your pension pot.
+In this way, you would potentially be earning money on previous gains which are all added into your pension pot.

 If you want to discuss your pension planning in more detail then speak to us and we’ll make a recommendation based on your individual circumstances.